 - When you're finished customizing, click "Next" in the bottom-right corner and select the date and time your filter will be available and click "Next".

 - The same way you would in the app, select an area on the map that you want your filter to be available and click "Check Out".

 - Enter the filter name, your contact information, and payment to purchase.
 Snapchat will then review the geofilter before approving it.

 If you're designing your own filter, be sure to leave enough space for the actual Snap.
 Snapchat recommends only using the top or bottom 25 percent of the screen.

 Pretty easy, right?
 No need to set aside a big portion of your wedding budget for a fun geofilter either.
 A customizable geofilter that covers one building for a few hours can be as little as $7.99.

 How to Let Your Guests Know About the Filter

 Make sure to alert your guests about your wedding Snapchat filter so they can start using it as they dive into the festivities.
 Add a note to your welcome signs that everyone can see from multiple entry points.
-Sims also suggests using geofilters throughout the entire experience, including the bridal shower and bachelor and bachelorette parties.
+White also suggests using geofilters throughout the entire experience, including the bridal shower and bachelor and bachelorette parties.
 "They work for any occasion, and they can be an awesome way to make any party or event more inclusive and fun for the guests, and yourself!" she says.